dmbarbour/glas/docs/GlasDesign.md

 First, developing a few data-entry languages early on could be very convenient.
 For example, we could support `.txt` files that verify unicode input, remove the byte order mark, and convert to UTF-8 if needed.
 We could support JSON, MsgPack, Cap'n Proto, or SQLite files for structured data entry.

-For programming languages, we could develop something more Lisp-like, and also develop a good procedural language that compiles into multi-step [applications](GlasApps.md).
+For programming languages, we could develop something more Lisp-like, and also develop a language that conveniently compiles into multi-step procedures, processes, and applications (see below).

-## Applications

-See [Glas Apps](GlasApps.md) in general, [Glas CLI](GlasCLI.md) in specific.

 ## Automated Testing